There are certain meditation techniques that can help you develop the mindset for success so you can achieve your goals.

 Let me ask you a question: If you could concentrate all the time, how much more would you achieve?
 Probably a lot, right?

 Well, you can massively improve your concentration with meditation.
 This will help you to focus so you can get more done at work, at school, or whatever you’re doing.
-One of the best techniques is Samatha.
+One of the best exercises for this is Samatha.

-Samatha is a Buddhist technique where you focus 100% of your mind on a specific object.
+Samatha is a Buddhist mindfulneds practice in which you focus 100% of your mind on a specific object.
 This trains you to focus on one thing at a time so that you can concentrate at work and get more done.
 If you train in Samatha, your productivity will skyrocket.

 Do you ever find yourself drifting away in your mind, losing yourself in thoughts, and watching the clock tick by while you’re… someplace else?